All Major Consumer Batteries Accepted

 The batteries described above include those most commonly found in the stream of commerce.
 However, there are many other less common types, most of which can also be effectively managed by KBI.
 Such batteries include:

-If you do not see your batteries listed, please reach out to a KBI sales rep, who will be happy to help you identify your batteries and setup a plan to ensure proper recycling.
+If you do not see your batteries listed, please reach out to a KBI sales representative, who will be happy to help you identify your batteries and setup a plan to ensure proper recycling.

 Kinsbursky Brothers Inc.